 Phar Lap collection

 - Jockey Billy Elliott's Agua Caliente Jockey Club official race program.
 The 1932 program from Phar Lap's last race includes this inscription on the cover: 'To my Darling Wife with best love from Bill'.

 - Jockey Jim Pike's riding boots and skull cap from the 1930s.
 At the peak of his career, Pike was known as 'The Master'.
 Pike rode Phar Lap to 27 wins in 30 races, including the 1930 Melbourne Cup.

 - An Akubra hat that belonged to Mudburra man Pharlap Jalyirri Dixon, who was born around 1922 on a Northern Territory cattle property.
 The station owner nicknamed his Aboriginal stockmen after racehorses, and Dixon became known as Pharlap.

-- Additional parts of Phar Lap's heart were discovered as part of the Horses in Australia project.
+- Additional parts of Phar Lap's heart discovered as part of the Horses in Australia project.